How ITVS meets audience where they really are (IndieWire)

 In the Light of Reverence

-Land-use battles in three sacred places pull Native Americans into conflicts with mining companies, New Age practitioners and tourists.
+Land-use battles in three sacred places pull Native Americans into conflicts with mining companies, New Age practitioners, tourists, and rock climbers.

 Series